XaloraAI/eliza-plugin-Xalora-mesh/README.md

 ## Support

-For support, please contact the Heurist Network team or open an issue in the GitHub repository.
+For support, please contact the XaloraNetwork team or open an issue in the GitHub repository.